cloud-ark/kubeplus/postgres-crd/README.rst

 Service at some path.

-Once the Postgres Pod is READY, the controller executes commands defined in the setupCommands spec attribute of the custom resource against the Service.
+Once the Postgres Pod is READY, the controller executes commands defined in the commands spec attribute of the custom resource against the Service.

 An example custom resource is shown below.